 The first developed storage type of camera tube was ‘Iconoscope’ which has now been replaced by image orthicon camera tube.
 Because of its high light sensitivity, stability and high-quality picture capabilities.
 The light sensitivity is the ratio of the signal output to the incident illumination.

-Next to be developed was the vidicon and is much simpler in operation.
-Similar to the vidicon is another tube known as plumbicon.
+Next to be developed was the vidicon camera tube and is much simpler in operation.
+Similar to the vidicon camera tube is another tube known as plumbicon.
 The latest device in use for image scanning is the solid-state image scanner.

 Production of Video Signal: